 The railway merged with Carolina, Atlantic and Western Railway in 1914 and Seaboard Airline Railway in 1915.
 It operated successfully for the first half of the twentieth century and was sold in 1963.
 Today the building is privately owned and used as a business.

-The South Carolina Western Railway is listed in the National Register, which adds the following:
+The South Carolina Western Railway is listed in the National Register:

 (Seaboard Air Line Railroad Station) The South Carolina Western Railway Station is significant for its association with several railway companies that played major roles in Darlington’s economy in the first half of the twentieth century.
 The station was completed in 1911.
 Rectangular in plan, the brick building has projecting rectangular bays at the center of its north and south sides.
 The hipped roof features a bell-cast profile, red clay tile, and wide bracketed eaves.
 On the north and south slopes of the roof are intersecting gables, each containing a Palladian window and wood shingle siding.
 Piercing the roof at the ridgeline are two brick interior chimneys, which are paneled.
 Windows are double-hung, one-over-one, with sandstone sills and lintels.
 Doors of the asymmetrical north and south elevations are paneled and have operable transoms.